AJ-Zafar/CommunityPowerPlatformProjectChallenge/README.md

        - Add or remove desks/rooms at each site.
        - View booking statistics (e.g., busiest sites, most booked times).
        - Prevent double bookings or conflicts.
+       - Shuffle bookings accordingly in the event of urgent/high-priority incoming requests for rooms/desks where availability is limited
    - **Bonus Features**:
      - Integrate with Teams for meeting room bookings.
      - Add a section where admins can upload floor plans for sites as a document and users can click to see this document when looking to book at a location.